-The artist behind the Lock Her&Him Up dress is Michael Seri.
+The NY based artist behind the Lock Her&Him Up dress is Michael Seri.
 Seri is a 60-year-old Army veteran who served in Germany and was wrongfully imprisoned on allegations of sexual violence.
 Seri has used his struggles with PTSD and drug addiction as a source of insight and material for his art.
 According to Seri, he did not intend this piece to be specifically political or feminist but to reflect his own life experiences and perceptions of the current state of discourse in our society.
 He is not as interested in taking sides as he is holding a mirror up to society, and believes that everyone should be held accountable for their actions.

 The weight of the dress (15 pounds) reflects the pain that survivors of any kind of violation endure and carry, including the potential burden of a persistent need for vengeance and blame.